 Toyota Corolla Touring Sports

-The Toyota Corolla Touring Sports is backed by a five-year warranty, offered with a pair of efficient hybrid powertrains, and comes with the reassurance of Toyota’s reputation for reliability.
+The Toyota Corolla Touring Sports is backed by a warranty covering up to ten years, offered with a pair of efficient hybrid powertrains, and comes with the reassurance of Toyota’s reputation for reliability.
 We’d opt for the 2.0-litre over the 1.8-litre, because it’s both quicker and more economical.

 It might surprise you to discover that the Corolla is surprisingly good to drive, while even the entry-level Icon model comes with a generous level of standard equipment.
 Dual-zone climate control, Apple CarPlay and Android Auto are fitted to all versions.